andrewshumway/Fusion_getPut/README.md

 Several variable defaults are contained in the 'lw.env.sh' script.
 Most of the bash scripts in Quickstart invoke this to set these defaults in the local environment.
 To override, either edit your copy of the script or `export KEY=VALUE` in the parent bash environment.
- 1. lw_PREFIX - (for Fusion 3.x i.e. `getProject` and `putProject` only) A prefix value used to identify collections, and pipelines which constitute a project.

  All fusion objects belonging to the same project need to start with this value or else `getProject.sh` will not be able to find them.
  2. lw_PROTOCOL - http (default) or https